 And while there, she said Paddock wired the money that he explained was meant to help her purchase a home for Danley and her family.

-He said she said I was grateful, but honestly worried that first the unexpected trip home and then the money.
+He said, she said, I was grateful, but honestly worried that first the unexpected trip home and then the money, she thought he was breaking up with her.

-And occurred to her that it never occurred to her that he was planning this sort of thing.
+And it occurred to her that it never occurred to her that he was planning this sort of thing.

 Anyway, Danley pledged to cooperate with authorities, and I'm sure we'll find out more in the days, weeks, and months ahead if she has any involvement at all.